LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 Simply type `C-g`.
 According to the Emacs help page...

-> C-g runs the command keyboard-quit... this character quits directly.
+> `C-g` runs the command keyboard-quit...this character quits directly.
 > At a top-level, as an editor command, this simply beeps.

 As mentioned, you can also use `C-g` to get your fill of beeps.